Markus Anfang

-Markus Anfang (/de/; born 12 June 1974) is a German retired footballer and manager of Fortuna Düsseldorf.
+Markus Anfang (/de/; born 12 June 1974) is a German retired footballer and manager, who last coached Fortuna Düsseldorf.

 Playing career

 Anfang's career began in the late 80s at the northern Cologne low tier (Kreisliga) club KSV Heimersdorf.
 His first steps in the professional football league were done in 1995 with Fortuna Düsseldorf.
 Anfang also played for Schalke 04 before he decided to move to Austria where he played for FC Tirol Innsbruck.
 He won the Austrian Bundesliga in three consecutive years between 2000 and 2002.
 In the 2002–03 season he moved to 1.
 FC Kaiserslautern.

-Having received as many as eight offers for transferring after disagreements at Kaiserslautern, he moved to FC Energie Cottbus in 2003 before joining MSV Duisburg in 2004, who he helped to the top division.
+Having received as many as eight offers for transferring after disagreements at Kaiserslautern, he moved to FC Energie Cottbus in 2003 before joining MSV Duisburg in 2004, whom he helped to the top division.
 He left Duisburg in 2006, returning to Düsseldorf, and then Innsbruck, before signing for Eintracht Trier in 2009.